JeffreyHJF/hls-co-design-for-Xcelerators/README.md

 # hls-co-design-for-Xcelerators
 A placeholder for the source code of a paper to be published in the future.

-Paper Abstract:
-Lattice-based cryptography (LBC) is an important direction...

 Status:
 This work is currently under review for publication.
 The full paper will be linked here upon acceptance.